henrikalbihn/gliner-as-a-service/README.md

 ## About

-This project leverages FastAPI, Celery, and Redis to create a scalable and efficient system for generating and serving named entity predictions from text data.
+This project leverages FastAPI, Celery, and Valkey to create a scalable and efficient system for generating and serving named entity predictions from text data.
 The architecture is designed to handle high volumes of requests with optimal performance and reliability.

 - FastAPI is used as the high-performance web framework, providing fast and asynchronous endpoints to receive text data and return predictions.
 - Celery manages the asynchronous task execution, distributing the workload across multiple workers, ensuring that the system can handle large-scale processing demands.
-- Redis serves a dual role: as a message broker between FastAPI and Celery, and as a caching layer to store task results for quick retrieval.
+- Valkey serves a dual role: as a message broker between FastAPI and Celery, and as a caching layer to store task results for quick retrieval.
 - Flower is integrated for real-time monitoring and management of Celery tasks, giving you visibility into the system's performance and task execution status.
 - Locust is integrated for load testing the API.